 Equipment, clothing, main techniques: we interviewed Roberto, a ski instructor, to learn the secrets of this sport

 Following the most recent Marcialonga, we caught up with Roberto, one of the ski instructors at Scuola Italiana Sci Fondo Viote.
 The Viote Ski Centre offers an extensive network of cross-country skiing tracks stretching across more than 35km of terrain at the foot of the Three Peaks of Mount Bondone.
-We asked Roberto to share some tips on how to get started with this beautiful discipline that combines the benefits of physical activity and the enjoyment of exploring the landscape in a different prospective, at your own pace.
+We asked Roberto to share some tips on how to get started with this beautiful discipline that combines physical activity and enjoyment of exploring the landscape in a different prospective.